ibm-cloudintegration/CP4I-PoT-Public/Kafka/Event-Authoring/PaymentNewCustomer/Lab_1/ReadMe.md

 ## Recap

  So we have our **Order Management System** processing messages on MQ and we are also cloning them to kafka topic in Event streams.
-    The Next lab we will use Event Processing to tab in to this new data.
+    The Next lab we will use Event Processing to tap in to this new data.

 ![](images/mq-source-8.png)